landrok/yousign-api/docs/index.md

     ->execute();
 ```

-Note that the file is not given in `fileObjects` as it's automatically
+Note that the file attribute is not set in `fileObjects` as it's
-added in the process.
+automatically added during the process.

 Until `execute()` method is called, nothing is sent to the API.